Drive-in Easter Sunday service in Stoughton church's parking lot an 'encouragement'

 The COVID-19 coronavirus pandemic has halted most public and private gatherings, but Gov. Tony Evers permitted drive-up Easter services.

-LakeView lead pastor Andy Fuqua said the volunteers who helped direct vehicles in the parking lot "stopped counting after 100 cars."
-As the church's parking lot filled, with cars beginning to spill over into Sandhill Elementary School's parking lot next door.
+LakeView’s lead pastor, Andy Fuqua, said the volunteers who helped direct vehicles in the parking lot “stopped counting after 100 cars,” as the church’s parking lot filled and cars began to spill over into Sandhill Elementary School’s parking lot next door.

 “I think it went better than I anticipated,” Fuqua said.
 “We had tremendous turnout, and people seemed really excited.”